 We often see clear skies in Utah during the summer months, but there is still a pollution predator affecting our air quality that may not be as well known.
-Just like a real villain, ground ozone is sneaky.
+Just like a real villain, ground level ozone is sneaky.
 It strikes even when the weather is good.

 The Origin Story:

 Typically in Utah, the focus is on air quality during the winter because of winter inversions, but air quality isn’t just a winter concern.
-In summer months, ground ozone is the enemy.
+In summer months, ground level ozone is the enemy.
 It has a significant effect on air quality as one of the main ingredients of ‘smog.’
-Ground ozone is formed when chemicals are released into the air and mutate as a result of a chemical reaction once exposed to the sun.
+Ground level ozone is formed when chemicals are released into the air and mutate as a result of a chemical reaction once exposed to the sun.

-Ozone uses gasses to penetrate anything that requires oxygen.
+Ground level ozone uses gasses to penetrate anything that requires oxygen.
 As a direct attack, breathing ozone can cause coughing, tight chest, airway inflammation and can even contribute to poor lung function among other adverse effects.
 It also affects wildlife and some vegetation.
 If left to its devices, ozone can destroy the health of our community.

 Who to Protect: